jmou2/PaviaProteinDesign/01_Monday/README.md

 Once you feel confident using pymol, proceed to the "Intro to ProDy notebook" in the slides/links column above.

+If you feel you need an introduction to the Python programming language before this tutorial, try going through this intro to python notebook [here](https://colab.research.google.com/github/data-psl/lectures2020/blob/master/notebooks/01_python_basics.ipynb).

 ### Task 1 - Judging electron density and analyzing an AlphaFolded structure